GoogleForCreators/web-stories-wp/readme.txt

 For the plugin's full changelog, please see [the Releases page on GitHub](https://github.com/googleforcreators/web-stories-wp/releases).

+= 1.21.0 =

+**Release Date:** May 24, 2022.

+* Enhancement: verified compatibility with WordPress 6.0
+* Enhancement: added support for hotlinking background audio and caption files
+* Enhancement: added support for locking layers/elements on the canvas
+* Enhancement: added warning when using animations on the first page of a story
+* Enhancement: improved user feedback when submitting a story for review
+* Bug fixes and performance improvements.

 = 1.20.0 =

 **Release Date:** April 26, 2022.